-The catch, of course, is that this applies to official investigations where a PI would most likely be working for an attorney like Ehline Law, not independent investigations for a direct client.
-It’s essential to explain these limitations to clients when starting a search for online data.
+The catch is that this applies to official investigations where a PI would most likely be working for an attorney like Ehline Law, not independent investigations for a direct client.
+Explaining these limitations to clients when starting a search for online data is essential.
 Information to be used in court needs to be gathered by a professional third party, so a client can’t simply bring you social media data they’ve found and expect it to be successful evidence.

 If you have questions about the legality of using social media profiles or posts, we invite you to contact our firm at (213) 596-9642